 What exactly does this mean for SEO?
 If your website doesn’t have AMP implemented on it, your content may not be shown as frequently to users on mobile.
 As we already know about Google, the search engine wants to provide the best user experience.
 And, in this case, the best experience is a mobile variation of your web pages for mobile users.

 AMP will continue to become more popularly implemented on websites.
 So, be an early adapter and start the process before your competitors.

 Disclaimer: Implementing AMP on your website will require some technical understanding, so it might make sense to involve your website development team or someone with the proper coding experience.

-“AMP should definitely be a top priority for B2B marketers heading into 2017, and although it’s not currently a ranking signal, it very well could be in the near future.” – Phoebe Fasulo
+“AMP should definitely be a top priority for B2B marketers…and although it’s not currently a ranking signal, it very well could be in the near future.” – Phoebe Fasulo

 21. Optimize for Site Speed

 With the introduction of AMP, Google has amplified the importance of site speed (especially on mobile devices).
 Slow page load times not only impact the user experience and conversions, but they will likely hurt rankings as well.
 In 2019, it will be more important than ever for B2B brands to reduce page load times.

 This recent survey reveals that nearly 50 percent of web users expect a site to load in 2 seconds or less, and they tend to abandon a site that isn’t loaded within 3 seconds.